joimb9064/EAI_project_problems/VRPTW-ACO-python/README.md

 ## Reference
 1. `Gambardella L M, Taillard É, Agazzi G. Macs-vrptw: A multiple colony system for vehicle routing problems with time windows[C]//New ideas in optimization.
 1999.`

-## How to run the python code sample:

 ## How to Run the Python Code Sample:

 Before starting, ensure that you have Python installed on your system.
 The code was tested with Python 3.6, but it should work with other 3.x versions as well.